Vermont Officials Ask Motorists to Drive Safely – Learn the Basics of Safe Driving

 In the majority of the fatal crashes that occurred in Vermont, law enforcement could positively point to the cause of driving under the influence of drugs or alcohol.
-Anyone that has had one too many drinks can attest to the disabling tendencies alcohol has on someone with even the best tolerance..
+Anyone that has had one too many drinks can attest to the disabling tendencies alcohol has on someone with even the best tolerance.
 Although some drunks may deny it, alcohol is a depressant and slows down normal brain functions.
 Some of the symptoms can include impaired vision, reduced reaction time, difficulty in understanding information, and lapse of judgment.
 Each one of these skills is very important when it comes to operating a vehicle.

 Also, if you are driving under the influence, it is more likely you will indulge in other unsafe behaviors such as those listed above.
 Most drugs can have similar effects, whether a depressant or stimulant.
 All states have a minimum alcohol level that is allowed in the bloodstream but for most people, even one drink will surpass this.
 If you are pulled over while intoxicated, you will more than likely spend the night in jail and get charged with a DUI or a DWI, depending on your state and impairment of choice.

 A DUI/DWI is very expensive.
-Not only will you have to pay the state fees and penalties, you will probably have to procure a lawyer and then deal with your insurance company.
+Not only will you have to pay the state fees and penalties, but you will also probably have to procure a lawyer and then deal with your insurance company.
 Your rates will more than likely skyrocket and depending on your driving history the insurance company even has the right to cancel your policy.

 Want to Drive Safely?
 You Should Listen to Vermont

 The basic tenants of safe driving are not very hard to understand.
 If you fail to obey them though, the legal and insurance market can become very complicated and this is one of the best things that can happen to you if you choose to disregard safety.
-By slowing down, wearing your seatbelt and calling a taxi or sober friend when you’ve had too many drinks could possibly save your life and prevent you from endangering someone else.
+By slowing down, wearing your seatbelt, and calling a taxi or sober friend when you’ve had too many drinks could possibly save your life and prevent you from endangering someone else.